myrp26/aadvancecoder.github.io/README.md

-# Repo by Advance Coder.
+# A Cydia Repo Created by AdvanceCoder

-A Fantastic repo..